 In Christ our oneness is profound and transforms social differences from barriers to blessings.

-Criticizing one interracial marriage (that of Moses to the Cushite woman) was severely disciplined by God.
+Criticising one interracial marriage (that of Moses to the Cushite woman) was severely disciplined by God.

 So what are the implications of really engaging on this issue?